Nobody Needs a Website

 Content is King

 No matter how big or small your online presence is, the single most important thing is quality content.
 You can spend as much as want on getting your site high on the search engines (more about that later) but if people don’t find value on your site they won’t stick around.
 The other thing about quality content, it has become the single biggest factor in search engine placement.
+That is why it is important to work with a professional who can develop the content and content strategy.

 optimize, socialize and anaylyze